axeon-software/Babylon_Runtime/README.md

 ```
 ### For 3D Developpers

-Developpers can create new directives and plugins from 3D designers and scripters.
+Developpers can create new directives and plugins for 3D designers and scripters.

 #### Plugin
 ```js